On November 2, 2016, Sherri Papini vanished near her home in Redding, California. Three weeks later, she re-emerged — with a bizarre kidnapping story.

 Though Sherri Papini was initially reluctant to speak to the police — claiming, according to ABC News, that her abductors had planned to traffic her to someone in law enforcement — she eventually told an extraordinary story.

 According to Sherri Papini, she had been abducted at gunpoint and held by two Hispanic women.
-CNN reports that Papini claimed the women had kept her chained in a closet, tortured her, and burned a brand into her shoulder.
+Papini claimed the women had kept her chained in a closet, tortured her, and burned a brand into her shoulder.

 Despite the bizarre narrative, police worked tirelessly to find the captors.
 But after four years, Sherri Papini’s kidnapping story fell apart.